CMS365-PTY-LTD/EbaySharp/readme.md

 ## Browse

-You can see a list of Browse methods [here](https://developer.ebay.com/api-docs/buy/browse/resources/methods)
+You can see a list of Browse API methods [here](https://developer.ebay.com/api-docs/buy/browse/resources/methods)
 ### Item
 #### Get item
 You can find more detail [here](https://developer.ebay.com/api-docs/buy/browse/resources/item/methods/getItem)